Jakobovski/AP-Fly/docs/getting_started.md

 # 1.1.
 Configuration
-You need to set your base API URL, so that AP-Fly knows where your RESTful resources are located.
+You need to set your base API URL so that AP-Fly knows where your RESTful resources are located.
 ```javascript
 angular.module('my-app').config(function(ApflyProvider) {
     ApflyProvider.setBaseUrl("/api")